 I have been in love with stories from a young age, and for most of my working life as a documentary filmmaker I have had the privilege of intimately working with other people to tell theirs.
 Those moments when another person truly opens up to an audience are priceless, and I am now passionate about helping other filmmakers create that same on-screen magic with their characters and stories.

-Along the way I have taught directing classes in the UK, Denmark, Finland, Croatia, the US, and Australia, was a tutor at the IDFA summer school, and curated and ran a successful documentary film festival in Australia for five years.
-In 2020 I co-created a two-day story workshop called “DocCelerator” with my Danish colleague Ove Jensen, and to date we have had over two hundred very happy directors and producers go through this program.
+Across my career I have taught directing classes in the UK, Denmark, Finland, Croatia, the US, and Australia, worked with Nick Cave on one of my soundtracks, was a tutor at the IDFA summer school, and curated and ran a successful documentary film festival in Australia for five years.
+In 2020 I co-created a two-day story workshop called “DocCelerator” with my Danish colleague Ove Jensen, and to date we have worked with over two hundred directors and producers to transform their film stories.

 Storytelling is a noble and redeeming art, and now, more than ever, this crazy world of ours needs engaging documentary stories to help us create a better future.